1Asfandyar/SoundScan/README.md

 The outlier rules could also be expanded after analyzing the sound, loudness etc.

 Dedicated tests for the analyzer, serializer, detector, and rules would make the service safer to change.
 A later version could also move permanent file storage into Active Storage or another storage service if uploaded audio needs to be kept after analysis.

+Dedicated frontend with frontend validations and error handling, would use typescript instead of plain js.
+Could add frontend specs aswell.